-Please answer Yes (1) or No (0) to the following questions to determine a risk assessment score that incorporates factors specific to sporting events incorporates factors specific to sporting events Additional risk of COVID-19 to the sporting Yes (1)/No (0) Score event Will the event be held in a country that has documented active local transmission of 0 0 COVID-19 (community spread)?
-U U Will the event be held in a single venue or multiple venues/cities/countries?
-0 0 (single venue = 0; multiple venues = 1) J · Will the event include international participants (athletes and spectators) from countries that have documented active local transmission of COVID-19 (community spread)?
-(NB: if the Events does not involve 1 1 spectators, please clarify this in the comments to the questions in relation to spectators in the "Mitigation Checklist" sheet) Will the event include a significant number of participants (athletes or spectators) at higher risk of severe COVID-19 disease (e.g., people over 65 years of age or people with underlying health conditions)?
-0 0 Will the event include sports that are considered at higher risk of spread for COVID-19 (eg, contact sports)?
+Please answer Yes (1) or No (0) to the following questions to determine a risk assessment score that incorporates factors specific to mass gathering sporting events

+Additional risk of COVID-19 to the mass Yes (1)/No (0) Score gathering sporting event Will the event be held in a country that has documented active local transmission of COVID-19 (community 1 1 Will the event be held in a single venue or multiple venues/cities/countries?
+1 1 Will the event include international participants (athletes and spectators) from countries that have documented active local transmission of COVID-19 1 1 Will the event include a significant number of participants (athletes or spectators) at higher risk of severe COVID-19 disease (e.g., people over 65 0 0 Will the event include sports that are considered at higher risk of spread for COVID-19 (eg, contact sports)?
 0 0 Will the event be held indoors?
-(Yes = 1; No = 0) 1 1 Total COVID-19 risk score 2
+0 0 Total COVID-19 risk score 3

-Mitigation checklist for COVID-19
+Mass gathering mitigation checklist for COVID-19: addemdum for sporting events

 Mitigation measures assess the current effort and planning to reduce the risk of spread of COVID-19 disease for the event.
-As mitigation measures can reduce the overall risk of the sporting event contributing to the spread of COVID-19, they should be taken into account after the risk assessment has occurred to gain a clearer understanding of the overall risk of transmission and further spread of COVID-19, should the event be held.
-Together with the risk assessment score, the mitigation measure will contribute to the decision matrix and influence the assessment of the overall risk of transmission and further spread of COVID-19 in relation to the event.
+As mitigation measures can reduce the overall risk of the mass gathering contributing to the spread of COVID-19, they should be taken into account after the risk assessment has occurred to gain a clearer understanding of the overall risk of transmission and further spread of COVID-19, should the mass gathering be held.
+Together with the risk assessment score, the mitigation measure will contribute to the decision matrix and influence the assessment of the overall risk of transmission and further spread of COVID-19 in relation to the mass gathering.